Tommy Duckworth: Reintroduction and recast (2011)

 On 26 November 2010, it was announced that former Hollyoaks actor Chris Fountain would be taking over the role of Tommy.
-Speaking of his casting Fountain said "I'm delighted to be joining Coronation Street, especially as I'm playing a Duckworth.
+Speaking of his casting, Fountain said, "I'm delighted to be joining Coronation Street, especially as I'm playing a Duckworth.
 I'm looking forward to upholding one of the most celebrated names in soap.
 I can't wait to start filming in the New Year."
-Speaking of the casting producer Phil Collinson said "I have long admired Chris, right back to his first appearance on our screens as a young boy in Red Production Company's Bob and Rose.
+Speaking of the casting, producer Phil Collinson said, "I have long admired Chris, right back to his first appearance on our screens as a young boy in Red Production Company's Bob and Rose.
 He has the perfect balance of looks and charm and will, I am sure, create a brilliant successor to Jack.
 The ladies of Weatherfield had better watch out!"
-Asked when the role came about Fountain said : "I think it was around September last year, when I had a call from my agent saying that she'd spoken to Coronation Street's producer Phil Collinson and that he was interested in seeing me about a part.
+When asked when the role came about, Fountain said: "I think it was around September last year, when I had a call from my agent saying that she'd spoken to Coronation Street's producer Phil Collinson and that he was interested in seeing me about a part.
 I didn't hear anything else for a couple of months after that and I was also up for a few other parts.
 My agent later spoke to Phil again and he was asking what I was up to, so she told him about the roles that I was up for and how I was quite close to getting them.
 Phil told her that he definitely wanted to see me over this part and that he'd get me up to the set straight away."

-Speaking of how Tommy was described to him Fountain said: "They described him as a cheeky chappy with a bit of swagger about him and also an eye for the ladies - and that for me was a selling point, really!
+Speaking of how Tommy was described to him Fountain said: "They described him as a cheeky chappy with a bit of swagger about him and also an eye for the ladies—and that for me was a selling point, really!
 I didn't get a full character breakdown until a couple of days before I started, so I learned later that he'd been busy travelling around the world and he's a bit of a free spirit.
 He's one of those loveable characters who can say something that's out of order but people still like him, just because he's Tommy.
 He's got a kind of charisma that borders on arrogance but doesn't quite cross over to that - he's quite a charming guy."